Ever had trouble finding Japanese recipes that were easy to make?

-The meat you can use for this recipe can be chicken, pork, or beef.
+The meat used for this recipe can be chicken, pork, or beef.
 But pork is what’s usually sold in wet markets and in supermarkets.

-Though pork tocino is easily accessible from the supermarkets as an easy-to-cook version, this pork tocino recipe is actually easy enough to follow if you want something homemade!
+Though pork tocino is easily bought from the supermarkets as an easy-to-cook version, this pork tocino recipe is actually easy enough to follow if you want something homemade!

-Commercial producers of pork tocino have also followed suit, as you’d usually see advertisements of packed tocino marketing their product as “No salitre added.”
+Commercial producers of pork tocino have also followed suit, as you’ll usually see advertisements of packed tocino marketing their product as “no salitre added.”

 If, however, you want to achieve that traditional reddish color, you can always use food coloring.